KAZAKHSTAN: Religious freedom survey, June 2022

 Latest restrictionsAmendments to the Religion Law (see below) to widen state religious censorship and to make holding religious meetings away from state-registered places of worship more difficult came into force on 9 January 2022, as nationwide protests against the regime and its policies broke out.
 The Religion Law amendments do not change the current situation of religious communities without state registration having no permission to exist.
 All exercise of freedom of religion or belief by them remains illegal.
 Among the new restrictions are:

-Any state-registered religious community which wants to hold a pilgrimage or other event away from their own state-registered place of worship must:
+Under a new Religion Law Article 7-1, any state-registered religious community which wants to hold a pilgrimage or other event away from their own state-registered place of worship must:

 - seek permission for such events from local administrations at least 10 working days in advance;